filamentphp/filament/packages/forms/docs/03-fields/12-repeater.md

     ->collapsible()
 ```

-You may collapse all items by default:
+You may also collapse all items by default:

 ```php
 use Filament\Forms\Components\Repeater;